All Episodes

 What is a misstatement?

-Just tell me what a mistake.
+Please, just tell me what a mistake.

 What is a misstatement?

-What is Danielle a misstatement?
+What is, Danielle, a misstatement?

-It's not an issue.
+It's not an authentic.

-You think that's you think that's the legal definition?
+You think that's the legal definition?

-Look, you go look at blacks.
+Look, you go look at Black's.

-Number one, she said nothing was marked classified or received under oath.
+Number one, she said nothing was marked, classified, or received under oath.

 That was true.